 Relationships – It was hard for my mom to leave her friends and her church, so we helped her stay in touch by taking her back to visit.
 We phoned and visited more frequently and made sure she knew she was not alone.
 The welcoming staff and residents helped her quickly make new friends.

 Mom still talks about missing her old home and her life and her car, and she probably always will.
-But she also talks about why her new home is a good place for her.
+But she also talks about why her new senior care facility is a good place for her.
 Visiting my mom a few weeks ago, I overheard a daughter saying to her mom in the hallway, “Let’s just see, Mom.
 It will probably get better.”
 Yes, it probably will.